nabbi24/python-django2-tutorials/django-loaders/README.rst

 3. Run `python manage.py migrate` to create the loaders models.

-4. Start the development server and visit http://127.0.0.1:8000/admin/ to create a poll (you'll need the Admin app enabled).
+4. Start the development server and visit http://127.0.0.1:8000/admin/ to create a loading (you'll need the Admin app enabled).

-5. Visit http://127.0.0.1:8000/loaders/ to participate in the poll.
+5. Visit http://127.0.0.1:8000/loaders/ to participate in the loading.